-Parents, don't forget to talk about anal sex when having "the talk" with your children
+Parents, Don't Forget To Include Anal Sex When Having 'The Talk' With Your Children

 Absurdly, some parents falsely trust that their children will abstain from sex if they never learn about it.
 However, just because you didn’t teach your child about sex, it does not mean they can’t learn it from somewhere else.
 Some people, like my own mother, never had their parents talk to them about sex, but they still learned about it through pornographic films, sexually active peers, and other outside entities.

-“My father told me to not let anyone touch my fur burger,” my mother told me “I didn’t even know what a vagina was until I was about 14-years-old.”
+“My father told me to not let anyone touch my fur burger,” my mother said.
+“I didn’t even know what a vagina was until I was about 14-years-old.”
 She learned about sex after finding my grandfather’s collection of pornographic films.
 “Two years later, I was pregnant with you.”

 According to National Center for Biotechnology Information’s study, and many others, children that have “the talk” with their parents are more likely to postpone sexual activity until they are older, and will often use protection while having sex.

 Nevertheless, some parents might wonder what the appropriate age is to start discussing sex with their children.
-It is recommended to begin as early as two-years-old.
+It is recommended to begin as early as 2 years old.
 It is not recommended to begin any discussion about sex being judgmental.
 Never make a child feel convicted before they actually engage in risky sex; otherwise, they won’t trust you, which means they won’t talk to you about anything.

 Parents, if your children are really what you hold near and dear to you, their health must come first.
 Therefore, the talk about the birds and the bees has to happen, and it has to include anal sex.
 Heteronormativity must be dismantled in all conversations about sex.
 Remember: Children are crafty individuals.
-If you don’t share your knowledge about sex with them someone else will.
+If you don’t share your knowledge about sex with them, someone else will.
 Ready to assume that risk?